Bemuh/karateHomework/README.md

 # MyStoreAPI Test Plan

-This document outlines the steps required to test the [MyStoreAPI](https://mystoreapi.com/).
+This document outlines the steps required to test some services in [MyStoreAPI](https://mystoreapi.com/).

 ## API Endpoints